iabdullah215/pyGraph-Scripts/README.md

 # Sample Images

 Following are the respective sample images for each graph.
+Feel free to modify.

 ## Graph Number 01: